-April 15th marked 105 years after the famed “unsinkable ship” struck an iceberg in the north Atlantic, sinking on its maiden voyage to America.
+April 15th will mark 106 years after the famed “unsinkable ship” struck an iceberg in the north Atlantic, sinking on its maiden voyage to America.
 But, did you know there were at least 12 dogs aboard the Titanic?

 It is suspected that many more dogs were on board that day, but because they were listed as cargo in the ship’s records, most details have been lost.
 It has been said that Titanic had excellent kennel facilities, even planning a dog show for April 15th, the very day that the ship disappeared below the ocean’s surface in the very early morning hours.